mvc5/mvc5.github.io/getting-started/functional-programming.md

 (new App(include __DIR__ . '/../config/config.php'))->call('@web');
 ```

 <p>By default, the <a href="https://github.com/mvc5/mvc5/blob/master/src/Resolver/Service.php#L22">call</a> method assumes that a string is the name of an object, or an <a href="https://github.com/mvc5/mvc5/blob/master/src/Event/Event.php">event</a> to invoke.
-However, since it is a function, its name must be prefixed with the <a href="https://github.com/mvc5/mvc5/blob/master/src/Arg.php#L16">@</a> sign to indicate that it is a <a href="https://github.com/mvc5/mvc5/blob/master/src/Signal.php#L33">function</a> or <a href="https://github.com/mvc5/mvc5/blob/master/src/Signal.php#L29">static class method</a> and should be invoked directly instead of creating an object.</p>
+However, since it is a function, its name must be prefixed with the <a href="https://github.com/mvc5/mvc5/blob/master/src/Arg.php#L16">@</a> sign to indicate that it is a <a href="https://github.com/mvc5/mvc5/blob/master/src/Signal.php#L33">function</a> (or a <a href="https://github.com/mvc5/mvc5/blob/master/src/Signal.php#L29">static class method</a>) and should be invoked directly instead of creating an object.</p>

 <p>Since the argument to the <a href="https://github.com/mvc5/mvc5/blob/master/src/Resolver/Service.php#L22">call</a> method must <a href="https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L477">resolve</a> to a <a href="http://php.net/manual/en/language.types.callable.php">callable</a> type, the <a href="https://github.com/mvc5/mvc5/blob/master/config/service.php#L79">web</a> configuration can also be an <a href="http://php.net/manual/en/language.oop5.anonymous.php">anonymous class</a>.</p>